AVEVA/PI-Connector-for-UFL-Samples/Python/README.md

     `python piuflgen.py value > morevalues.csv`
 10. For an other example, you can specify a PI Asset Server and re-run the previous steps using values instead of value.
 11. If you plan on expending theses examples, consider installing the request module and using the [piuflput.py](piuflput.py) example.
+12. To install the request module, you can use the following commands:

+`pip install requests`

+ or

+ `apt-get install python-requests`

 ##Licensing